Need immediate help?πŸ‡ΊπŸ‡Έ+1 (773) 729-6444

 5. Pass the NCEES PS exam ($375) and the NY state exam, then pay $377 for licensure.

-See the full land surveyor career guide →
+See the full land surveyor career guide β†’

+Simplified outline of New York β€” a stylised shape, not to scale.
 New York land surveyor licensure at a glance: NYSED's eight-credit education and experience model, the NCEES FS and PS exams plus a New York state exam, and $377 for licensure and first registration.

 New York land surveyor license types: the full NYSED ladder